unifiedstreaming/fmp4-ingest/ingest_spec.md

 ## Terminology

-This specification uses the following terminology
+This specification uses the following terminology.

 ISO BMFF: ISO BMFF in this document refers to part 12 of the ISO/IEC specification which describes the ISO Base media file format and the box structures related in this file format [3].